-Production assignments place our students in key technical management roles in mounting Yale School of Drama and Yale Repertory Theatre productions.
-Those roles normally include the following management positions:
+Professional work assignments (PWA) place our students in key technical management roles in mounting David Geffen School of Drama, Yale Repertory Theatre, and Yale Cabaret productions.
+Those roles typically include the following management positions:

 All first- and second-year students complete three production assignments; third-year students, only two.
-At the end of each year, students continuing in the program submit their assignment requests, and the department Chair uses those requests as the basis for making assignments for the following year.
+At the end of each year, students continuing in the program submit their requests.
+The program chair uses those requests along with faculty recommendations, as the basis for making assignments for the following year.

-Each student’s assignments promote their professional growth.
-When appropriate, we devise special production assignments to suit a student’s career goals.
-We also permit second and third-year students to substitute an approved research project for one production assignment.
-In all this, the guiding principle is to allow students to pursue practical experiences that would most benefit them and allow them to work as independently as possible.
+Each student's PWA promotes their professional growth.
+When appropriate, we devise special assignments to suit a student's career goals.
+We also permit second and third-year students to substitute an approved research project for one PWA.
+In all this, the guiding principle is to allow students to pursue practical experiences that would most benefit them and work as independently as possible.

 First-, second-, and third-year actors employ skills from class in rehearsal and performance of a modern classic or contemporary work of challenging dimension with directors from among their faculty and professionals in the field.
 Dramaturgs are assigned to these projects.
 Designers and sound designers are assigned to Fall Project.
 Spring Project and the Commedia Project are designed by the company.
 The processes are managed by students from the Stage Management, Theater Management, and Technical Design and Production departments.
 The Fall Project is open to a small public audience, while the Spring Project and Commedia Project are presented by invitation only from members of the companies.